fly-hiring/fly_ux_challenge/README.md

    - Add proper styling and UX improvements
    - Ensure the UI is responsive and accessible

-3. **Bonus (Optional)**:
-   - Add a chat history feature
-   - Add the ability to change LLM models or parameters
-   - Implement message markdown rendering

 ## Getting Started

 1. Clone this repository